gabrielsoltz/metahub/README.md

 1. Clone the repository: `git clone git@github.com:gabrielsoltz/metahub.git`
 3. Change to repostiory dir: `cd metahub`
 4. Build docker image: `docker build -t metahub .`
-5. Run: `docker run --rm -ti metahub ./metahub -h`
+5. Run: `docker run -e AWS_DEFAULT_REGION -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_SESSION_TOKEN --rm -ti metahub ./metahub -h`

 ## AWS Authentication

-- You need to be authenticated to AWS be able to connect with AWS Security Hub to fetch findings.
+- You need to be authenticated to AWS to be able to connect with AWS Security Hub to fetch findings.
 - You need to be authenticated to AWS to be able to connect to resources and run MetaChecks.

     ```sh